“Charming-chic finca and spa set within peaceful organic gardens and rolling hills, close to unspoilt beaches and Arta”

 You can take your breakfast inside or out on the terrace with the garden and orchard before you: when the weather's fine and the bougainvillea flowering, there are few spots as nice to start your morning.
 Orange juice is fresh as can be.
 There's an excellent buffet to fill you up: cakes and croissants, luscious homemade plum and apricot jams, ensaimada (a feather-light but wickedly fattening Mallorquin pastry), sobrasada (a local red sausage), as well as bowls of fruit yogurts, interesting cheeses and slithers of succulent Serrano ham.
 If this isn't enough, they will cook you egg dishes if you ask; we tried the Mallorquin omelette and it was very good (although very rich!).
 If you need a snack at lunch, they can whip up a sandwich or salad.

 For dinner the restaurant (only open to guests) serves a selection of classic Mallorquin recipes.
 Don't expect the haute cuisine standards of sister hotel Convent de la Missio in Palma - this is simple, country fare prepared by local matriarchs.
-You need to book in earlier in the day, and it's a daily set 4-course menu with an option of fish or meat for the main (they're not focused on vegetarians).
+You need to book in earlier in the day, and it's a daily set 4-course menu with an option of fish or meat for the main (vegetarians should let the staff know earlier in the day if they want a veggie meal prepared).
 We loved the lubina (sea bass) and turbot served with a huge dish of delicious tumbet (a local speciality made with sliced aubergines, courgettes, tomatoes and potatoes - all fresh from the garden).

 If you're staying for several nights, you can ask for just a main and dessert, for a reduced cost, but note the restaurant is closed on Tuesdays.
-For fine local cuisine with a modern twist (and a Michelin star) try, Es Molí d'en Bou, housed in a former windmill, 10 minutes' drive away.
-The funky Cafe Parisien in Artà (Calle Ciutat, 18) with its lovely courtyard garden is a good spot for a coffee, light lunch (the pasta is excellent) or evening drinks.
+Locally, the funky Cafe Parisien in Artà (Calle Ciutat, 18) with its lovely courtyard garden is a good spot for a coffee, light lunch (the pasta is excellent) or evening drinks.

 - Dinner by arrangement